Is Dark Energy Increasing or Decreasing in the Late Universe?: Introduction

+Based on $w_0w_a$CDM, DESI DR2 \citep{adame2024a} recently reported evidence for decreasing dark energy, with estimates $-1<w_0<0$ and $w_a<-1$ \citep{karim2025a}.
+This corresponds to thawing dark energy, with $(w_0,w_a)$ located in the fourth quadrant of the $w_0w_a$ plane centered on $(-1,0)$.
+Unexpectedly, this result points to reverse inequalities in (\ref{EQN_w0}), in tension with other studies, particularly those involving the Local Distance Ladder (LDL) (e.g. \citealt{Cama2020,Simo2025}), even though DESI DR2 probes a very similar redshift range through six independent observatories covering $0.1 \lesssim z \lesssim 4$ \citep{karim2025c}.
+Since DESI measures BAO over $0.1<z\lesssim2.3$, including detailed corrections for spectral distortions from nonlinear evolution and low-redshift inhomogeneities in galaxy distributions, it is expected to probe dark energy in a manner broadly consistent with LDL-based analyses \citep{Lodha2025e,adame2025}.

+The DESI analysis is based on (\ref{EQN_w0wa}), applying an upfront linearization of $w(a)$CDM.
+This approach inevitably carries systematic uncertainties through potential correlations in cosmological parameters such as the matter density $\Omega_{m,0}$, arising from the intrinsically nonlinear behavior of $w(a)$ beyond $\Lambda$CDM.
+Indeed, the applicability of (\ref{EQN_w0wa}) and related parametrizations has been questioned extensively for more than two decades (e.g. \cite{Huter2003,Ma2011,Feng2012,Pant2016,Colgin2021,Ness2025,Lee2025}), though without specifically identifying the underlying mathematical origin.

+Motivated by these discrepancies, we here focus on potential systematic correlations resulting from linearization (\ref{EQN_w0wa}) upfront compared with linearization posterior to the fully nonlinear $w(a){\rm CDM}$ formalism with (\ref{EQN_w0wa}) --- {\it early} versus {\it late} linearization. {We highlight the crucial role of the BAO constraint in constrained and unconstrained measurement uncertainties, and their propagation in $w_0w_a$-estimates.}

+Distinct behavior between early and late linearization is demonstrated through applications to mock data and to the cosmic chronometer data \citep{Faro2017}.
+While mock data provide a clean and controlled setting for studying the two approaches side-by-side and assessing potential systematics, cosmic chronometer data — a compilation of Hubble parameter measurements in the Local Universe ($0.07<z<1.95$) consistent with LDL and SH0ES \citep{Ries2022,Simo2025} — provide a suitable setting for illustrative estimates of $w_0w_a$, $H_0$, and $q_0$.
+Nevertheless, the distinct behavior observed in these analyses is representative and largely independent of the particular data set employed.

-We first discuss the $w(a)$CDM {cosmological model and its inherent symmetry} together with its linearization from a first order Taylor series in \S \ref{Sec:model}.
-The core is presented in \S \ref{Sec:Data} with the data analysis implementation comprising data preparation, linearization and cosmological parameters estimation by application of Monte Carlo (MC) to the above-mentioned Farooq data {as test data set}.
-We interpret our {results and its significance to DESI in \S \ref{Sec:results}}.
-We conclude our findings for dynamical dark energy in \S\ref{Sec:conclusion}.
+To begin, we discuss $w(a)$CDM and the stabilization of $w_0$ {estimates by the BAO constraint}, present in late but absent in early linearization (\S\ref{Sec:model}).
+Representative results are presented in \S\ref{Sec:Data}, including data preparation, linearization, and cosmological parameter estimation by Monte Carlo (MC) methods applied to mock and cosmic chronometer data.
+We interpret these results in light of (\ref{EQN_w0}) and comment on their significance for DESI in \S\ref{Sec:results}.
+We conclude our finding with implications for dynamical dark energy in \S\ref{Sec:conclusion}.